The REAL BadBoys in Congress

-I created this website to remind good folks of the rotten apples who sometimes get elected to Congress.
+Inspired by Dickie and the excellent work of Satya Rangarajan, I created this website to remind good folks of the rotten apples who sometimes get elected to Congress.
 When Dickie Tenner allowed the domain registration of this site to expire, congressionalbadboys.com disappeared from the web.
 However, it was such an entertaining site, that when I recently bought the domain, I decided to resurrect some of the content from its archived pages.
 Dickie Tenner was obviously deeply passionate about his site, and as the new owner I didn't want all of his extensive effort to just vanish Enjoy.....

 Best (worst) line from a BadBoy: "You can teach 'em to type, but you can't teach 'em to grow tits."
 Check out the BadBoy Quote Board for other words of wisdom; and check out the Wit and Wisdom of "Good Time Charlie"